All Episodes

 Time Text

-How are you?
+Hi, how are you?

 Welcome back, folks.

-We do play by play of the news here.
+We do play-by-play of the news here.

-And this is really the only place you need for any of that.
+We do news commentary, and this is really the only place you need for any of that.

-Our telephone number, if you want to be on the program is 800 282-2882, and the email address is rush at EIB net.com.
+Our telephone number, if you want to be on the program, is 800-282-2882, and the email address is rush at EIBnet.com.

 All right, here we go, Senator Kennedy.

-Couple of uh bites here, a montage of Senator Kennedy obsessed with strip searching.
+A montage of Senator Kennedy obsessed with strip searching.

-It's like like water boarding.
+It's like waterboarding.

-The police took the wife and daughter upstairs, told them to remove their clothing, physically search them, not as a protective frisk or search for weapons, but in the hopes of finding uh contraband.
+The police took the wife and daughter upstairs, told them to remove their clothing, physically search them, not as a protective frisk or search for weapons, but in the hopes of finding a contraband.

 Am I the only one?